ungersebastian/IRAFMimaging/README.md

 This repository was created by Daniela Täuber in 2020

-It aims at developing tools for processing spectral data from vibrational nanospectroscopy methods, and conventional FTIR (and Raman-spectroscopy) for comparison.
+It aims at developing tools for processing spectral data from vibrational nanospectroscopy methods, and conventional FTIR (and Raman spectroscopy) for comparison.

 So far experimental methods have been:
 - photo-induced force microscopy (PiFM)